mobamba1/mthree_final_project/README.md

 The front-end of the application consists of simple HTML and CSS files found in /python_scripts/templates and /python_scripts/static respectively.
 These two provide a basic and user-friendly interface to communicate with the user and send the information provided through an HTML form to the backend script.

+My Contribution:
+- Code review and changes for import modules and text.

 ## Back-End

 The back-end of the application is located in a single file found in /python_scripts/app.py.
 This script loads the database, reads and processes the user input, updates the database and sends the processed data to the result page.

+My Contribution:
+-  Research for JSON data Passing for Grafan

 ## Docker
 I created a Docker image using a Dockerfile, which allowed me to containerize the application for consistent deployment.
 To ensure it was working properly, I set up the container to access port 5000, which was necessary for the application’s functionality.